bencornelis/rpoker/README.md

 ### rpoker

-rpoker is a ruby library for comparing and ranking poker hands
+A ruby library for comparing and ranking poker hands.

 ### Install